BrianHicks/brianthicks.com/content/post/candy-and-allowances-parent-child-communication-in-elm.md

 ---

+---

+**UPDATE 2017-01-16**: before you read this, read the [reuse section of the Elm guide](https://guide.elm-lang.org/reuse/).
+It will set you up in a better way!
+The text below is preserved for reference purposes.

+---

 Nobody wants to feel like their application holds together by duct tape and baling wire.
 Coupling components is icky, but&hellip; sometimes you've got a parent and child components that just *have* to talk to each other.
 It can feel